Rather than offer a technical explanation few people will understand, let’s talk about what torque and horsepower feel like.

 That’s a question no one can answer except you.
 While both are necessary to drive your car or truck, the answer depends on what you’re trying to do.
 For most casual motorists, neither is better than the other.
 They just want their family sedan or SUV to navigate the grocery store parking lot and highway with ease.

-But if you’re hauling a load of supplies or trying to win the trailer-pull competition at Diesel Power Challenge, you want the added grunt of a high-torque engine.
+But if you’re hauling a load of supplies or trying to win a trailer-pull competition, you want the added grunt of a high-torque engine.
 If you’re trying to set a personal best lap time at the local track, you want an engine designed to maximize horsepower.